APogue/APogue.github.io/_drafts/research_notes/2025-3-31-statistical-analysis-by-incident.md

 - Your analysis accounts for coverage/severity gaps (e.g., via controls like Media_Coverage_Level)

+	- to "account for gaps," adjust for confounding variables like Severity_Score, Media_Coverage_Level, Policy_Broken

+“Do incidents involving Palestinian students receive less administrative response than those involving Jewish students even when the severity and visibility are the same?”

+“Among incidents with equal media coverage and equal severity, does the administration still respond differently depending on which group is affected?”

+If I find a consistent disparity after controlling for those other factors → that’s evidence of bias.

+“Account for” = don’t ignore the fact that Jewish incidents might look different on paper — control for that so your findings reflect bias, not circumstance.

+But,“If both the media and the administration are biased — how can I isolate administrative bias without just proving they respond to media pressure?”

+If admin responses correlate with media coverage, it could mean:

+- Admins are just responding to what’s visible (neutral media-following behavior), or

+- Admins are biased like the media (shared worldview), or

+- Admins are biased independent of the media (selective attention within similarly covered events)

+You’re testing whether the pattern of behavior is systematically unequal even after accounting for neutral factors like visibility or severity.

+🧱 Use Media Coverage as a Covariate, Not a Shield

+You’re not saying media coverage justifies admin action.
+You’re testing whether media coverage explains the action — and whether it explains all of it.

+- If it does: the admin is reactive.

+- If it doesn’t: the admin is selectively reactive — that’s bias.

+🔐 Lean Into Transparency

+You’ll strengthen your work by saying:

+“Media coverage does influence administrative behavior — but we tested whether that explains all the disparity, and it doesn’t.”

+- You’re not denying correlation.

+- You’re saying correlation alone doesn’t account for the patterned disparity.

+- Be clear that you’re not proving causation — you’re showing systematic disparities in treatment that can’t be explained by neutral factors alone

 ### Methodology

+#### What is this research

+In research terms, you’re working in the realm of:

+- Qualitative Comparative Analysis (QCA)

+- Case-based bias detection

+- Institutional behavior analysis

+- Policy response comparison

+Given your project is:

+- Investigating bias using incident-level comparison

+- With controlled coding of metadata

+- And qualitative variables like tone, latency, and severity

+Using categories like Yes/Strong for bias detection patterns is a well-established approach in policy analysis, institutional review, and legal-impact studies.

+As long as:

+- You define your coding scheme explicitly

+- You apply it consistently

+- You distinguish it from statistical inference

 #### Defend the methodology: DB is my sole incident source